NatVanG/fab-inspector-vscode-ext/README.md

 4. The extension will automatically execute the current rules file with GitHub-compatible output format

 **Requirements:**
-- File must be located at the root of the `fab-inspector-rules` folder
+- Rules file must be located at the root of the `fab-inspector-rules` folder (itself at the root of the workspace)
 - File must have a `.json` extension
 - File must contain valid Fab Inspector Rules JSON definition

+#### **Fab Inspector: Run Selected Rule** (Single Rule Testing)
+Execute individual rules for quick testing or rule debugging.

+**How to use:**
+1. Select either a complete rule definition in your JSON editor or select the rule ID.
+2. Right-click the selection
+3. Choose `Fab Inspector: Run Selected Rule`
+4. The extension will create a temporary rules file and execute just that rule

 #### **Fab Inspector: Log Wrap** (JSON Wrapping)
 Wrap selected JSON fragments with a log node for debugging or enhanced logging.